sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/165_Heuristics_for_associations_and_ORM_usage.md

 Created Thursday 27 April 2023 at 10:22 pm

 Moving on with the project.
 Adding the cart and cartItem models creates the table, but existing data population (product, user) isn't working.
 [Code - works fine, I've commented the new changes](https://github.com/exemplar-codes/online-shop-express-ejs-mvc/commit/e32916953625da75b65621a81792391eabae90d6)
-	- Problem: the`CartItem` and `Product` associations are not consistent, *apparently*.
+	- Problem: the`cartItem` and `Product` associations are not consistent, *apparently*.
 Sequelize doesn't raise any errors, but what happens really is that tables are created, but they have no associations (*strange*).
 [Commit](https://github.com/exemplar-codes/online-shop-express-ejs-mvc/commit/a42d0560de62142833fed6f8eef0ee84c227ffa9)
 	- Also, the `afterBulkSync` hook, that I use for data population doesn't run either.
 	- Solution - the association was wrong, so I removed it.
 I'll rewrite it.